Skip to main content

 A child of God has testimony of the Spirit and that his sins are forgiven.
 It is not a testimony of what we did that our confidence rests (walked down the aisle, raised our hand, said a prayer, got baptized...) but what God did in us.
 Salvation is a gift from God, lest we boast.
 It is the young person in whom the word of abides that is strong and overcomes the evil day.
 Abiding in truth and love is the path to obedience, not fear.

-Upon this foundation of God granting you power in your inner being through the Spirit, and being rooted and founded in faith and love you can move on past fear into a higher purpose where love is the motivating factor that matures you into the fullness of God.* Upon this foundation we are perfected or matured and through the unbounded love of God in Christ awaits a greater glory and purpose; the fullness of God.
+Upon this foundation of God granting you power in your inner being through the Spirit, and being rooted and founded in faith and love you can move on past fear into a higher purpose where love is the motivating factor that matures you into the fullness of God.* Upon this foundation we are perfected or matured and through the unbounded love of God in Christ await a greater glory and purpose; the fullness of God.

 Popular posts from this blog